skulltech/sumit-ghosh.com/_pages/portfolio.md

 ### Evnnt
 [https://evnnt.com](https://evnnt.com)
-_Feb 2019 — April 2019_
+_Feb 2019 — Apr 2019_
 Role: Backend developer and system administrator

-Evnnt is the fastest and easiest way to find events in your area, anything from comedy and concerts, to movies, meetups and more!
+Evnnt is an event directory to find events in your area—like comedy, concerts and meetups—by location, distance, category and more.
 I was responsible for extending and maintaining the website's backend.

 #### Accomplished

 - As a system administrator, brought the various services back up and configured them correctly.
-- Extended scrapy spiders that feed data into the site.
+- Built and extended robust scrapy pipeline for scraping events from multiple websites.
-- Created an web-app for monitoring status of currently running scrapy spiders.
+- Created high-performance web-app utilising Redis to monitor live statistics of the scrapy spiders.

 Technologies used — Python, Django, Flask, Scrapy, Celery, Redis, Supervisord, Postgresql, Nginx, AWS SES.